“Stop. You’re ruining this for me!”

 She is smiling as she describes what might have been in Des Moines.
 But she’s not joking.

-Training partner and Team USA teammate Solomon Simmons is right behind Jordan in her mission.
+Team USA teammate Solomon Simmons is right behind Jordan in her mission.
 “Jordan has always been someone who models ‘tenacity'”, he confirms.
 “Tell that woman she can’t do something and she’ll make it a grudge to show you how she can execute on it.
 Jordan’s an unbelievably hard worker who, like many multi-event women, wasn’t satisfied with the heptathlon.
 So she set her sights on being able to complete in the equal event, the decathlon.”

 “She trains as a decathlete, excels every day as a decathlete, and wholly wants her fair opportunity to BE a decathlete, but isn’t offered that.
 The way I look at it, move out the way and give women like her a fair opportunity in the decathlon.
 Or else you’ll realize you are fighting against equality”